+Valid in: configuration file, SAS invocation, OPTIONS statement, SAS System Options window

+Category: System administration: SQL

+SQL PROC

+OPTIONS GROUP=

-Valid in: configuration file, SAS invocation, OPTIONS statement, SAS System Options window Category: System administration: SQL PROC OPTIONS GROUP= SQL Note: This option can be restricted by a site administrator.
-For more information, see "Restricted Options" in SAS Viya System Options: Reference.
+Note: This option can be restricted by a site administrator.
+For more information, see instructs PROC SQL to fail an implicit pass-through (IP) query if the DBMS that the guery or part of the guery is being sent to rejects it.